Great Stukeley: Governance

 Great Stukeley and Little Stukeley are in the civil parish of The Stukeleys which has its own elected parish council that is responsible for providing and maintaining a variety of local services including the allotments, street lighting, play areas, grass cutting and tree planting.
 It helps to maintain and extend the paths in the built area and the countryside, provides the bus shelter, litter, dog-waste and salt bins.
 A committee of the parish council reviews all planning applications and makes recommendations to Huntingdonshire District Council, which is the planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.
 In 2015, The Stukeleys parish council had nine members; meetings were held on the first Monday of a month either in Great Stukeley Village Hall or in Little Stukeley Village Hall.
 On 1 April 1935 the parish of Great Stukeley was abolished to form "The Stukeleys", part also went to Huntingdon.

 Great Stukeley was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of a new administrative county of Huntingdon and Peterborough.
 In 1974, following the Local Government Act 1972, Great Stukeley became a part of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Great Stukeley is a part of the district ward of Alconbury and The Stukeleys and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Great Stukeley the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Great Stukeley is part of the electoral division of Huntingdon and is represented on the county council by two councillors.

 At Westminster Great Stukeley is in the parliamentary constituency of Huntingdon, and elects one Member of Parliament (MP) by the first past the post system of election.
 Great Stukeley is represented in the House of Commons by Ben Obese-Jecty (Conservative), who has represented the constituency since 2024.
-The village was previously represented by former Prime Minster, Sir John Major (Conservative), who represented the constituency between 1983 and 2001.
+The village was previously represented by former Prime Minister, Sir John Major (Conservative), who represented the constituency between 1983 and 2001.